Integralist/integralist.co.uk/content/posts/algorithms-in-python.md

 found a match: ethan
 ```

+> [!NOTE]
-> Note: I've used a dict to represent a graph, which helped to make the code simpler to understand.
+> I've used a dict to represent a graph, which helped to make the code simpler to understand.
 A different data structure (e.g. a directed tree) would require a different implementation of the algorithm.
 Remember, the basic premise is to search a graph node's adjacent fields, and then their adjacent nodes.

 ## Depth First Search